Welcome to Bhopal

-Split by a pair of lakes, Bhopal offers two starkly contrasting cityscapes.
-In the north is the Muslim-dominated old city, a fascinating area of mosques and crowded bazaars.
-Bhopal’s population is 40% Muslim – one of India’s highest concentration of Muslims – and the women in black niqabs (veils) are reminders of the female Islamic rulers who built up Bhopal in the 19th century.
-North of here is a reminder of a more recent, tragic history – the Union Carbide plant, site of the world’s worst industrial disaster.
+Split by a pair of lakes, the capital of Madhya Pradesh offers two starkly contrasting cityscapes.
+North of the lakes is Bhopal's Muslim-dominated old city, a fascinating, labyrinthine area of mosques and crowded bazaars.
+About a quarter of Bhopal’s population is Muslim, and the women in black niqabs (veils) are reminders of the four female Islamic rulers, known as the Begums of Bhopal, who developed the city in the...
+Read More

 Private Tour: Bhopal City Day Tour